sf-kiwi-cpat/OmniChannelAutoLogin/README.md

 7. **Click "Add Utility Item"**
    - **Name**: `Auto Login OmniChannel` (or your preferred name)
 8. **Configure the component parameters**:
-   - **inputStatusId**: Paste the presence status ID you found earlier
+   - **inputStatusId**: (Optional) Paste the presence status ID you found earlier.
+If not set, the component will automatically use the first ServicePresenceStatus with IsAway=true found in the org.
    - **inputIsEnabled**: `true` (to enable auto-login)
    - **inputShowSuccessToast**: `true` (to show success messages)
    - **inputAutoLoginDelay**: `2000` (2 second delay before login attempt)